 Drugscope has a specific website for 11-14 year olds, which features fact files, games and videos.
-Dworld also has a section for parent and teachers.
+Dworld also has a section for parents and teachers. www.drugscope-dworld.org.uk

 Fabricated or Induced Illness (FII)

 Fabricated or induced illness (FII) in a child by carers is considered to be a rare but potentially under reported form of child abuse.
 It occurs when someone who is caring for a child, usually the child's biological mother, fakes or deliberately causes symptoms of illness in the child.
 There are three main ways of the carer fabricating or inducing illness in a child.
 These are not mutually exclusive and include: